 Anticipated future trends.
 We anticipate that, over the long term, the prices for gasoline and diesel will continue to be higher than the price of natural gas as a vehicle fuel, and more stringent emissions requirements will continue to make natural gas vehicles an attractive alternative to traditional gasoline and diesel powered vehicles.
 We believe there will be significant growth in the consumption of natural gas as a vehicle fuel generally, and our goal is to capitalize on this trend and enhance our leadership position as this market expands.
 We have built a natural gas fueling station, and plan to build additional natural gas fueling stations, that will provide LNG to fleet vehicles at the Ports of Los Angeles and Long Beach.
 We also anticipate expanding our sales of CNG and LNG in the other markets in which we operate, including public transit, refuse hauling and airports.
 Consistent with the anticipated growth of our business, we also expect that our operating costs will increase, primarily from the logistics of delivering more CNG and LNG to our customers, as well as from the anticipated expansion of our station network.
-We also continue to incur significant costs related to the LNG liquefaction plant we are in the process of building in California.
-Additionally, we have and will continue to increase our sales and marketing team as we seek to expand our existing markets and enter new markets, which will also result in increased costs.
+We also continue to increase our sales and marketing team as we seek to expand our existing markets and enter new markets, which will also result in increased costs.